Adèle d'Osmond: Bourbon monarchy

 owner of the Château de Pontchartrain.

 In Paris, Adèle d'Osmond ruled over a brilliant and very mixed salon, where the aristocracy mingled with the world of politics, diplomacy and literature.

 In summer she would sometimes stay at her father's Château de la Petite Roseraie in Châtenay-Malabry and his house in Trouville.

 The July Monarchy (1830-1848) was to be the zenith of Adèle d'Osmond's glory.

 The Osmond family was closely linked to the Orleans family, and Adele herself was an intimate of the French queen, Marie-Amélie de Bourbon (1782–1866).

 With age, her salon took a distinctly political character.

 Starting in 1835, she wrote her famous memoirs, published in 1907 in an abridged version and in full in 1921, under the title Stories of an Aunt, Memoirs of the Countess de Boigne, born Osmond.
 It is a unique record of the July Monarchy.
 Marcel Proust was an enthusiastic reader, and was inspired by it to create the character of Madame de Villeparisis in À la recherche du temps perdu.

 Her novel Une Passion dans le grand monde, published in 1867 after her death, described the artificiality and corruption of the life led by high society.

 Adèle d'Osmond was the mistress of Chancellor Étienne-Denis Pasquier.

 Camille de Montalivet wrote that it was commonly thought in the Tuileries and the Luxembourg that after the death of Mme Pasquier the Chancellor had married Mme Boigne in England.
 Montalivet believed in this secret marriage, and said that during the latter part of Pasquier's life the two lived together privately.

 She was also a friend of Count Carlo Andrea Pozzo di Borgo, ambassador of Russia to Paris, and Count Charles Robert de Nesselrode, Foreign Minister of the Tsar.

-Adèle d'Osmond died in Paris on 10 May 1866, exactly 92 years after Louis XV.
+Adèle d'Osmond died in Paris on 10 May 1866, at the age of 85.